 As a starting point, Hawaii breaks with the federal definition of taxable income as it relates to both pension and social security income.
-The federal government taxes all or a portion of pension or annuity payments from a qualified employer retirement plan.204 155 While the State may tax some portion of the payments from a qualified private employer retirement plan, it does not tax pension benefits from public pension systems, including all federal, state/local or out-of-state government pensions.
-156 Given the aging of the Hawaii population, it is reasonable to assume that the value of this exemption will grow in coming years.
-While the dollar value of the exemption of this income grows, the State's obligations to fund the benefits of its public employee retirement system will also grow.
+The federal government taxes all or a portion of pension or annuity payments from a qualified employer retirement plan.204 While the State may tax some portion of the payments from a qualified private employer retirement plan, it does not tax pension benefits from public pension systems, including all federal, state/local or out-of-state government pensions.
+Given the aging of the Hawaii population, it is reasonable to assume that the value of this exemption will grow in coming years.